AkibaSummer/Hash-Code-2020-Salted-fish/README.md

 # Google Hash Code 2020
 Solution for Google HashCode 2020
-This solution will get around 26397100 points.
+This solution will get around 26397100 points. (#978 Worldwide / #20 in China)

 - A 21 points
 - B 5,822,900 points